-NOTE 1: As defined in the scope for spurious emissions in this subclause, except for the cases where the noted requirements apply to a BS operating in Band n28, the co-existence requirements in table 6.6.5.5.1.3-1do not apply for the 10 MHz frequency range immediately outside the downlink operating band (see table 5.2-1).
+NOTE 1: As defined in the scope for spurious emissions in this subclause, except for the cases where the noted requirements apply to a BS operating in Band n28, the co-existence requirements in table 6.6.5.5.1.3-1do not apply for the 10 MHz frequency range immediately outside the downlink operating band (see TS 38.104 [2], table 5.2-1).
 Emission limits for this excluded frequency range may be covered by local or regional requirements.